tralph3/ZeroTier-GUI/README.md

 # Dependencies

 None of the packages contains the back-end, zerotier-one.
 Arch has it in the `community` repo.
 For Ubuntu based distributions, you'll need to install it manually [from their website](https://www.zerotier.com/download/).
 On top of that, you'll need python3.6 or greater, and the tkinter module.
 This however should be handled by the packaging software.
+Service management depends on SystemD.
+You will **not** be able to enable or disable the ZeroTier service without it.